hack4her/hack4her.github.io/hackathon.md

-# Hackathon: Past Challenges and Judging
+# Past Challenges

-Embarking on a hackathon journey with Hack4Her means stepping into an environment where clarity meets opportunity—where every participant is empowered with the full knowledge and support needed to tackle challenges head-on, regardless of their experience level.
 On this page, you can find some examples of past challenges and what we focus on when judging challenge solutions.
-We hope this information provides some assurance and support in your hackathon journey.

-## Past Challenges
+## 2022

 ### Facility Location Problem (FLP) - Women's Healthcare Access Challenge